 However, with only three Challenge Farms available, the fun is short lived.
 Your completion of the trio goes relatively unnoticed by the game as nothing else unlocks, only the opportunity to replay each to push for higher scores leveraging additional plays.

 Tantalus Media employ insightful use of the Wii U GamePad, which expedites your navigation and perusal of the game’s sights and sounds.
 It’s coloured overlay handily allows you to easily identify individual elements, whilst access to menus such as the General Store, Objectives, Trade Offers, and Map Overview proves intuitive and responsive at the mere touch of a button.

-Funky Barn’s cartoon-inspired visuals lack charm of other games of its ilk, graphically looking rather dated overall.
+The cartoon-inspired visuals in Funky Barn lack the charm of other games of its ilk, graphically looking rather dated overall.
 Animal models themselves showing little character, highlighted through the limited interaction that you can have with them.

 Regardless, Funky Barn still proves an undeniably addictive experience although this soon becomes its greatest problem.
 With the content able to be beaten in such a short space of time, that addiction will inevitably lead to immeasurable disappointment.
 Still, a younger audience will easily repeatedly lap it up and start their farm over again, but older players will turn most likely wish to turn their attention elsewhere.